-Chewy, delicious oatmeal cookies have a surprising addition – fresh strawberries!
-These strawberry oatmeal cookies are sure to become a new favorite.
+These fantastically chewy, delicious oatmeal cookies have a surprising addition – fresh strawberries!
+These strawberry oatmeal cookies are sure to become a new favorite for your family this summer.

 You love oatmeal cookies, and you also love strawberry shortcake.
 What’s the best way to enjoy those two flavors?
 Strawberry oatmeal cookies, of course!

 These cookies are tender, chewy, sweet, and have the delicious summer flavor of strawberries inside.
-They are bursting with fresh berry goodness.
-Plus, the strawberries add a beautiful pop of color!
+They are bursting with summer flavor.
+Plus, the berries add a beautiful pop of color!

-If you’re like me, and still enjoy baking even in the summer months, these are the cookies for you.
+If you’re like me, and still enjoy baking even in the summer months, this is the dessert for you.
 Give them a try, and see if you love them as much as we do!

-The addition of fruit to oatmeal cookies makes these a great breakfast on the go option, too.
+The addition of fruit to oatmeal cookies makes these a great breakfast or snack on the go option, too.
+I have always been a big fan of breakfast cookies and even breakfast blueberry cake.
+If it has fruit in it, it can be eaten in the morning, right? :)

 You can use oat flour if you like, however, the cookies will be a lot more delicate, and may break apart more easily.